biolab/orange3/doc/development/source/tutorial-cont.rst

 a toy example, we will build an semi-useful widgets that can work together with the existing Orange Widgets.

-We will start with a very simple one, that will receive a data set on the input and will output a data set with 10% of the data instances.
+We will start with a very simple one, that will receive a dataset on the input and will output a dataset with 10% of the data instances.
 We will call this widget `OWDataSamplerA` (OW for Orange Widget, DataSampler since this is what widget will be doing, and A since we prototype a number of this widgets in our tutorial).